Dhracko/silverwing-solace/README.md

 <br>

 ---
-## Future Goals
+## Future Goals ##

-Implementation of a Discord snippet at the headers page
+Implementation of a Discord snippet at the headers page.
+Link to the headers page on every banners.

 ---

 ## Technology Used
 * HTML & CSS programming languages
 * [Bootstrap](https://getbootstrap.com/) - to easily adapt the website to be responsive for all users.
 Version 4.4.1